What is the Best Basement Floor?

 There are 2 big questions to ask when we are helping a customer select a basement floor.
 First, are there any moisture issues, or is there potential for moisture issues?
 Secondly, is your basement an extension of your main living space, or a dungeon that is perfect for sugared-up kids, or somewhere in between?

-Will your Basement Floors Accommodate Action or Archives?
+Will your Basement Floors See Action?

 Luxury Vinyl Plank is the King

-While the addition of aluminum oxide will run the price of a floor up another 30-50 cents, I can assure you it will lengthen the lifetime of your floor due to increased scratch and abrasion resistance.
+While the addition of aluminum oxide will run the price of a floor up another 50 cents to a dollar, I can assure you it will lengthen the lifetime of your basement floor due to increased scratch and abrasion resistance.
 You can read more about ScufResist Platinum from Shaw by going to our shaw luxury vinyl plank blog post here.

 I hope I have been able to help with this question.
 If you have more questions, please do not hesitate to call us and ask.
 One of our flooring professionals will be happy to help.
 Shop all our products to find a great basement floor today.